 You may have guessed it already, but a cinematographer or director of photography (shortened to DP or DoP) is in charge of a film project's actual image.

 Choosing a camera, knowing the different types of camera lenses, and adjusting the lighting setup – all part of a cinematographer's job.
 Being a cinematographer is a multi-faceted job and requires an equal part artist, technician, and manager – sort of like an all-inclusive luxury resort.

 I know all this sounds a bit hectic and much to take on for one person – do not get me wrong, it is!
 There is a silver lining in this, though.
 The more you work, and the more you practice, the more likely your craft will evolve.
 In time you will get easy-breezy through an entire shot.
 Ever heard the phrase "practice makes perfect"?

 Now that we have gone through what a cinematographer is.
-Let's take a look at what a cinematographer does once hired.
+Let's take a look at the elements of cinematography is.

 Establish the visual look

 How you approach a film will ultimately determine what kind of movie the audience sees.
-Both La La Land and The Blair Witch Project would have been entirely different movies if the cinematographers had not done what they did.
+Both La La Land and The Blair Witch Project would have been entirely different movies if any other cinematography techniques had been in play.

 Determine the camera setup

-It is also the cinematographer’s job to establish a camera setup for every.
+Cinematography also entails establishing a camera setup for every.
 Single.
 Shot.
-As a cinematographer, you got a lot of duties and responsibilities.
-Deciding the types of cameras, lenses, camera angles, and generally which camera techniques you need to use is part of it.
+A cinematographer got a lot of duties and responsibilities.
+Deciding the types of cameras, lenses, camera angles, and generally needed camera techniques is part of it.
 You need to consider, down to the tiniest detail, which cinematography techniques to use to bring the scene to life.